Ryan Newman (racing driver): Richard Childress Racing (2014–2018)

-On July 12, 2013, it was announced that Kevin Harvick would be joining Stewart-Haas Racing, driving the No. 4 Chevrolet SS, and that Newman would depart from the team at season's end, due to the team having no funding to run a four-car team.
+On July 12, 2013, it was announced that Kevin Harvick would be joining Stewart–Haas Racing, driving the No. 4 Chevrolet SS, and that Newman would depart from the team at season's end due to the team having insufficient funding to run a four-car team.

 On September 9, 2013, it was announced that Newman would be moving to Richard Childress Racing for the 2014 NASCAR Sprint Cup Series season, replacing Jeff Burton in the No. 31 Chevrolet.

-Newman's first highlight of the year was at The Profit on CNBC 500 Phoenix Spring race.
-During the Cup series event, Newman controlled the race with less than 50 laps to go battling Kyle Busch for the lead for several laps.
-An untimely caution came out with less than 40 to go.
-Having not pitted in over 60 laps, Newman and Busch were forced to pit during the caution.
+Newman's first highlight of the year was at The Profit on CNBC 500, the Phoenix Spring race.
+During the event, Newman controlled the race with less than fifty laps to go, battling Kyle Busch for the lead for several laps.
+An untimely caution came out with less than forty to go.
+Having not pitted in over sixty laps, Newman and Busch were forced to pit during the caution.
 As a result, Newman and Busch lost their shot at the win.

+Later in the year, Newman was involved in a violent crash at Watkins Glen.
+On the exit of turn nine, Newman was trailing Greg Biffle when Biffle went wide exiting the corner.
+Biffle then chopped back across the track onto the racing line, where Newman rear-ended him, resulting in his car impacting a tire wall.
+Newman then ricocheted back across the track, where he clipped Michael McDowell, sending him into the adjacent Armco barrier on the other side of the track.
+McDowell violently hit the wall, and his car rolled over.
+Fortunately, both Newman and McDowell walked away uninjured while the red flag was lifted temporarily to bring the field down the front stretch.

 At Michigan in August, Newman questioned a move that Jimmie Johnson pulled on him in the final five laps of the Pure Michigan 400.
 He and Jimmie exchanged heated words after the race.
-Newman refused to comment and when asked what Newman had to say, Johnson replied "Typical Ryan Newman stuff."
+Newman refused to comment, and when asked what Newman had to say, Johnson replied, "Typical Ryan Newman stuff."